Neil-Catrick-Harris/productView/README.md

 CRUD Endpoints implemented by Ahmed Elawad
 - Read: (GET): '/api/productView/products/:id'

-CRUD Endpoints: Added by Turner Kraus
+CRUD Endpoints: Added/Modified by Turner Kraus
+- Read: (GET): '/api/productView/products/:id'
+  - ':id' can be either the product ID (default is #1-100) OR 'all' (responds with entire database)
+  - e.g. GET request to '/api/productView/products/2' sends product information for product with ID = 2
+  - e.g. GET request to '/api/productView/products/all' sends all product information

 - Create: (POST): '/api/productView/addProduct'
-  - Include product information in the body of the request
+  - Product information included in the body of the request will be added to new product in database

-- Update: (PUT): '/api/productView/editProductById'
+- Update: (PUT): '/api/productView/editProductById/:id'
-  - Use "id" property (not "_id") to access database
+  - Use "id" property (not "_id") to access item saved in db
-  - Provide id AND parameters that should be changed in the body of the request
+  - Provide id in URL and parameters that should be changed in the body of the request
-  - e.g. body = { id: 4, description: "new description" } will change the description of the product with id 4 to 'new description'.
+  - e.g. PUT request sent to '/api/productView/editProductById/4' with body = { description: "new description" } will change the description of the product with id 4 to "new description".

-- Delete: (DELETE)
+- Delete: (DELETE): '/api/productView/deleteProductById/:id'
+  - Use "id" property (not "_id") to access item saved in db
+  - Provide id in URL
+  - e.g. DELETE request to '/api/productView/deleteProductById/6' will delete product with ID 6